laravel/docs/queries.md

 <a name="json-where-clauses"></a>
 ### JSON Where Clauses

 Laravel also supports querying JSON column types on databases that provide support for JSON column types.
-Currently, this includes MySQL 8.0+, PostgreSQL 12.0+, SQL Server 2017+, and SQLite 3.39.0+ (with the [JSON1 extension](https://www.sqlite.org/json1.html)).
+Currently, this includes MariaDB 10.3+, MySQL 8.0+, PostgreSQL 12.0+, SQL Server 2017+, and SQLite 3.39.0+.
 To query a JSON column, use the `->` operator:

     $users = DB::table('users')
                     ->where('preferences->dining->meal', 'salad')